Preventing workplace problems

 The NES and the National Minimum Wage make up the minimum entitlements for most employees in Australia.

-Awards are legal documents that set out the minimum pay rates and conditions of employment.
-There are more than 100 awards that cover most people who work in Australia, based on the industry or occupation.
+There are more than 100 awards that cover most people who work in Australia, based on their industry or occupation.

-Minimum employment conditions can also be set out in an enterprise agreement or other registered agreement.
-When an agreement is in place the award does not apply, however, the NES will still apply and minimum pay rates can’t be less than the award.
+When an agreement is in place the relevant award doesn’t apply.
+However, the NES still apply and minimum pay rates in an agreement can’t be less than the award.

 Find out more about when agreements apply.